johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 The `handleRequest()` method is where we marry up our Observable pattern with our *request/response* handling pattern.
 It's easiest if we decompose this and look at a version that abstracts out the Observable code first.
 Then we'll see how it all wires together.

 In the first pseudocode-ish version below, we can focus directly on the *request/response* handling pattern.
 You'll quickly recognize this as our old friend the **STRPTQ** pattern.
-(As a refresher, feel free to review how we implemented this functionality in our native Faye `customerApp` way back in [Episode 1](https://dev.to/nestjs/build-a-custom-transporter-for-nestjs-microservices-dc6-temp-slug-6007254?preview=d3e07087758ff2aac037f47fb67ad5b465f45272f9c5c9385037816b139cf1ed089616c711ed6452184f7fb913aed70028a73e14fef8e3e41ee7c3fc#requestresponse).
+(As a refresher, feel free to review how we implemented this functionality in our native Faye `customerApp` way back in [Episode 1](https://dev.to/nestjs/part-1-introduction-and-setup-1a2l).
 Here's a [link to that code](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/part4/customerApp/src/customer-app.ts#L20)).

-The quick summary for handling a request (a message expecting a response) with **STRPTQ** is:
-1. Subscribe to the response channel (we know to use the pattern name followed by `'_res'`)
-2. Send the request (we know to do this using the pattern name followed by `'_ack'`)
-3. When the response comes in from the subscription (step 1), we *return it*.

 With that in mind, the draft version of `handleRequest()` below should be pretty clear.
 I'll make a few explanatory comments below the code sample.